bogital/bogital.com/site/content/en/_index.md

 ---
 title: Web design and mobile applications development in Cameroon
 subtitle: Promotion!
-One year free hosting up to May 1st 2019!!!
+Two years free hosting for all your websites created at Bogital Cameroon up to May 1st 2019!!!
 head:
   title: Web design, android and ios mobile applications development in Cameroon.
   meta: